-Aerol aluminum casters and wheels are made with 356T6 aluminum alloy which is heat treated to improve strength.
+Aerol aluminum casters and wheels are made with 356T6 aluminum alloy, which is heat-treated to improve strength.
 The added T6 treatment provides excellent hardness.
-This aluminum is also spark resistant and corrosion resistant.
+This aluminum is also spark-resistant and corrosion-resistant.

-Wheels are a key component in the makeup of a caster.
+Wheels are a vital component in the makeup of a caster.
 Depending on your needs, there are a variety of wheel materials to cushion loads, carry heavier loads, or make loads easier to move.

 High Profile Wheels are generally 1.25 to 1.75 inches thick and provide a greater carrying capacity, wearability, or sound deadening than polyurethane wheels.
-These wheels have a high-profile tire using two rubber compounds: the face of the tread is of a tough, abrasion-resistant compound and the remainder of the tire is of soft heat resistant, energy-absorbing rubber.
+These wheels have a high-profile tire using two rubber compounds: the face of the tread is of a tough, abrasion-resistant compound, and the remainder of the tire is of soft, heat-resistant, energy-absorbing rubber.
 The wheel core is a lightweight aluminum casting.

 Casters with pneumatic wheels are ideal for any industrial environment where protection and smooth movement are desired.
 These casters also offer extra cushioning against rough surfaces so that you can roll over debris or surfaces like gravel or cracked cement.